ranijames/Enrichment-analysis/README.md

 The pipeline is developed mainly in python, MSQL queries with helper scripts written in shell.

-Within the GitHub page, we have the following python tool to derive all the restricted control from the unidb
+Within the GitHub page, we have the following python tool to derive all the restricted control from the database

 The filters are defined as functions within class general filters: